jujunet37/rDUINOSCope_2024_Big_Update/README.md

-* Complete tutorial construction on YouTube.
+* Setup video on YouTube.
 * French : https://youtu.be/6-61nRDWkmA
 * English : https://youtu.be/PrEs-5IPebA